 Style Events Pages

 Customize the look of Events Pages by choosing what information to display or hide, setting thumbnail sizes, and more.
 To learn more, visit Styling the Events Page.

 You can manage your events in the Events Page panel.

 Events are organized by Upcoming and Past.
 To edit or delete an event, hover over the post title, then click Edit or Delete.

 Can I export events to an external calendar?

 Yes.
 To add Google Calendar and iCloud Calendar links to events, open an individual event, then open the Site Styles panel and check Show Export Links.

 Events Pages don't include built-in comments.
 You can embed a third-party commenting service, like Disqus, using the Code Block.
 Note that we’re unable to offer troubleshooting support for advanced modifications like custom code.

-Most mobile devices will display your thumbnail images when your Events Page is set to List View.
+Most mobile devices display your thumbnail images when Events Pages are set to List view.

-When your Events Page is set to Calendar View, most mobile devices won’t display thumbnail images, especially in portrait mode.
-Some larger mobile devices will show your thumbnail images in landscape mode.
+When Events Pages are set to Calendar view, most mobile devices won’t display thumbnail images.
+Some larger mobile devices will show thumbnail images, especially in landscape mode.